-Eric So is an Associate Professor with Tenure in the Economics, Finance, and Accounting Area of MIT's Sloan School of Management.
-Eric's appointment is named the Sarofim Family Career Development Associate Professor.
+Eric So is a Chaired Associate Professor with Tenure in the Economics, Finance, and Accounting Area of MIT's Sloan School of Management.
+Eric's appointment is named the Sloan Distinguished Professor of Management.

 His research interests include equity valuation, asset pricing, limits to arbitrage, and market microstructure with a focus on the forces and mechanisms that shape the information content of market prices.
 He holds an Masters in Economics from Cornell University and a PhD in Business Administration from Stanford University's Graduate School of Business.